WooyoohL/Retrieval_Augment_MER/README.md

 ```
 git clone https://github.com/zeroQiaoba/MERTools.git
 ```
 to process the dataset and extract the multimodal features.

-The specific utilization can be found in the address above.
+The specific utilization can be found at the address above.

 Other requirements can also refer to the MER2024 GitHub repository.

-We follow Zhao et al.[MMIN](https://github.com/AIM3-RUC/MMIN/tree/master) and Zuo et al.[IF-MMIN](https://github.com/ZhuoYulang/IF-MMIN) to construct the missing modality conditions.
+We follow Zhao et al. [MMIN](https://github.com/AIM3-RUC/MMIN/tree/master) and Zuo et al. [IF-MMIN](https://github.com/ZhuoYulang/IF-MMIN) to construct the missing modality conditions.

 ### Datasets Preparation